Portuguese art: Modernismo

 Portuguese Modernism developed alongside international movements, influenced by rapid advancements in science, technology, and urban transformation.
 Cities, with their evolving landscapes, played a central role in this shift.
 As several European monarchies were replaced by republics in the early 20th century, a new vision emerged that abolished aristocratic privileges and emphasized values of merit and social equality.
 Modernist art, reflecting these changes, rejected traditional representations and embraced a revolutionary character.
 It focused on urban themes and the autonomy of the artwork, prioritizing visuality and materiality.
 It also aligned with avant-garde movements such as Cubism, Futurism, and Suprematism, aiming to portray dynamic, cosmopolitan urban environments.
 As Inês Espada Vieira puts it,"The men of the avant-garde were the men of scandal, confrontation, and surprise.
 In their boldness, they found poetry in newspaper headlines and neon signs, discovered landscapes in the layout of letters, and conjured intense scents of tobacco smoke and women's perfume from their paintings.
 The painters killed the three-dimensionality of the Renaissance canvas, the poets turned the machine into verse, and the writers told of simultaneous movement.
 They were sincere.
 When they left the object behind to embrace the idea.
 Turning towards their inner landscapes, the work—whether written text or painted text—reflected not a world of imitation, but one of creation [...]
 The city is the birthplace of the avant-garde.
 There is no other place for modernity.
 Since Europe first defined itself as such, there have been cities.
 But the city of modernity is far from the capitals of the Middle Ages, the port cities of the Age of Discovery, and the great capitals of constitutional liberalism.
 The city of modernity, the stage of the avant-garde, is the product of the Industrial Revolution, the fruit of progress.
 It is, according to Eduardo Lourenço, the quintessential modern reality.
 Not just any city, but the Metropolis."And Paris at that time was the metropolis par excellence, where droves of artists from various countries flocked to learn what it meant to be modern.
 In the face of political instability and a search for cultural identity, Portugal's modernists looked to Paris for inspiration.
 But this much sought-after identity could only be discovered through the experience of otherness, creating a tension between nationalism and cosmopolitanism.
 This quest for identity defined Portuguese Modernism, with figures like Almada Negreiros embracing the experience, highlighting the dynamic between national pride and international influence:"In Paris, I sought out the avant-garde artists.
 I became friends with several of them.
 But, and here's the key point, this interaction with the avant-garde artists in Paris was merely personal friendship. [...]
 We could never join the avant-garde in the same Ideal.
 Why?
 Because our Ideal was not the same.
 Art cannot exist without the artist's homeland, and I learned this forever abroad.
-Our homelands were different."José Tagarro was influenced by Fauvism, as well as by Ferdinand Hodler, Columbano, El Greco, and Jean-Auguste-Dominique Ingres.
-As a portraitist, he created a significant painting of the painter Alfredo Roque Gameiro.
-His 1929 Autoretrato is in fact a double self-portrait.
+Our homelands were different."